Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 2 - Data_labelling/Activity 2.3 - Ground_Truth_Data_and_Region_of_Interest.md

 # Ground Truth Data and Region of Interest (ROI) Development

 ## Overview
-This document explains how to use the GNSS RTK (Real-Time Kinematic) ground truth points collected for different vegetation classes in the Antarctic vegetation mapping project.
+This document explains how to use the GNSS RTK (Real-Time Kinematic) ground truth points collected for different vegetation classes in the vegetation mapping project.
 These accurate location points provide the foundation for creating Regions of Interest (ROIs), which guide manual annotation of UAV imagery.

 ---

 ## Step 1 – Understanding GNSS RTK Ground Truth Points
-- GNSS RTK points provide precise spatial locations (centimeter-level accuracy) of sample vegetation types such as Healthy Moss, Stressed Moss, Moribund Moss, and Lichen species.
+- GNSS RTK points provide precise spatial locations (centimeter-level accuracy) of sample vegetation types such as A, B, C, and D species.
 - Each point is tagged with:
   - Class ID and name
   - Timestamp and metadata